SCCapstone/FitbitTeam/Readme.txt

 Readme
-Names: Tyler Nunley, Mikhail Kozhevnikov

 This is a readme for the fitbit team
-This is Tyler's edit
+Project Name:

+Technologies

+Setup:

+Running

+Deployment

+Testing:

+Authors:
+Tyler Nunley, tnunley@email.sc.edu